The ILA International Day of Listening theme for 2019 is

 - Gain awareness on their listening behaviors

-We are setting up a Giant Listening Café all over the world!
+It’s like if we had a Giant Listening Café all across the world!

 How can you participate?

 Make a difference!
 Do something to promote better listening and help us become better humans by participating in the International Day of Listening.
 Let’s aim for over 100,000 participants.
 (The population now is over 7.4 billion, but let’s get started!)

 Get the word out through your email contacts and social media sites, and pass the website and any appropriate information on to the schools in your area, to local government, local businesses, organizations, churches, etc…